LuigiBernardi/GetCleanData_assignement/README.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-These variables are identified by mean() and std() suffix.
-In total I extracted 66 variables.
+Variables I extracted are 66 identified by mean() and std() suffix in feature.txt file.
 There are other variables that involve a mean computation but they are used in the angle() variables and so I didn't extract them.

 ### Step 3: naming the activities in the data set
 I named activities converting to factor `activity` variable of `my_data`.
 I defined levels and labels according to activity_labels.txt file.